ravi-harun/US_Power_Outage_Analysis/README.md

 Given the valuable information that the `outage_duration` column provides, we believe that it is important to test its **MAR** dependency.
 This is defined as the chance that a value is missing *depends on other columns*, but *not* the actual missing value itself.
-We chose two columns, namely `climate_region` and `month`, and conducted a permutation test at a 5% significance level to determine statistical significancy.
+We chose two columns, `climate_region` and `month`, and conducted a permutation test on each at a 5% significance level to determine statistical significancy.

 Since both columns are categorical, we utilized a Total Variation Distance (TVD) test statistic to measure the distance between two categorical distributions: